lfpneto/NLP2RE_Sandbox/documentation/flaws.md

-Identifying flaws in a set of requirements is an important task in systems engineering.
-It involves analyzing the given requirements to ensure they are complete, unambiguous, consistent, feasible, and verifiable.
-I'll analyze the uploaded **ERTMS/ETCS Functional Requirements Specification (FRS)** document to identify potential flaws or areas of improvement.

-## Common Types of Flaws in Requirements
+# Common Types of Flaws in Requirements

 When examining requirements, we usually look for several common types of flaws: